 7. Chunking of Assignments

 • Example: Large assignments are broken into smaller, manageable steps with individual deadlines.
-For instance, a term paper might be divided into sections: outline rough draft and final draft, each with its due date.
-This is one of the common adhd accommodations for school that is added for middle and high school as assignments get more complex.
+For instance, a term paper might be divided into sections: outline, rough draft, and final draft, each with its due date.
+This is one of the common ADHD accommodations for school that is added for middle and high school students as assignments become more complex.

 8. Quiet Testing Environment

 • Example: The student takes tests in a quieter, less distracting environment (like a resource room) instead of the general classroom to improve concentration and reduce anxiety.
-We may suggest that after testing if the teacher reports that the classroom noise is distracting.
-This is one of the more common adhd accommodations for school.
+We may suggest that, after testing, the teacher reports that the classroom noise is distracting.
+ADHD accommodations for exams are common.

 9. Positive Reinforcement and Feedback